Make-School-Courses/MOB-2.4-Advanced-Architectural-Patterns-in-iOS/Assignments/ProjectSpecifications.md

 ## Project goals

 - Create a portfolio piece that demonstrates to prospective employers your knowledge of iOS design patterns relevant to iOS development.
-- Reinforce the ability to collaborate in a team project.
 - Organize and document the project's progress using a project management tool.

 ## What you are building

-You have 7 weeks starting now to complete a functional app with a partner.
+You have 3 weeks starting now to complete a functional app with a partner.
 You'll have to scope effectively for the time given and document all progress using a [Github project board](https://help.github.com/en/articles/about-project-boards).

 You have the freedom to choose the category of your app :